blinky893/hugo-relearn/content/english/section-1/_index.md

 # Your account

-This is the home page for Section 1
+In this section you can learn how to create and manage your account.

-## A YouTube video
+## Overview

-Watch this video that gives you an overview of the section, or choose a topic from the navigation menu.
+Choose a topic from the menu or watch the video to get some quick tips.

-{{< youtube id="uHKfrz65KSU" title="Cute cats" >}}
+{{< youtube id="iIQVRzatb50" title="Help & Documentation" >}}

-It's made in dir `section-1`, from file `_index.md`